 What we’re doing about it

-We’re training high school students to provide reliable coverage of local school boards, filling the void left by cutbacks in the professional news media.
+- We train high school students to provide reliable coverage of campus and other local issues, filling the void left by cutbacks in the commercial news media.

 - We teach young people to understand the workings of the state and federal court systems, and how the Constitution works in their daily lives.

 - We track state legislation directly affecting students’ lives and provide them ways to make their voices heard.

 - Work for state legislative reforms protecting the rights of students to speak freely on matters of public concern.

 - Support open-government laws ensuring that college presidential searches include meaningful public input.